uadmin/uadmin/docs/_build/html/_sources/coverage.rst.txt

 In `Part 9`_, we will talk about inserting the data to the models through the API by using multiple parameters.

+In `Part 10`_, we will discuss about designing a table in HTML and setting up a template file.

+In `Part 11`_, we will talk about establishing a connection to the template, setting the URL path name, and executing an HTML file.

+In `Part 12`_, we will discuss about fetching the records in the API and migrating the data from API to HTML that will display the records using Go template.

-In `Part 10`_, we will discuss about customizing your dashboard and publishing your application for the world to see.
+In `Part 13`_, we will talk about customizing your dashboard and publishing your application for the world to see.

 .. _Part 1: https://uadmin.readthedocs.io/en/latest/tutorial/part1.html
 .. _Part 2: https://uadmin.readthedocs.io/en/latest/tutorial/part2.html